Skip to main content

 1. Sign updashboard.phosra.com/signup (WorkOS AuthKit hosted sign-up; email or SSO)

-2. Your developer org is auto-provisioned — first visit to the developer console creates it idempotently
+2. Your developer org is auto-provisioned — first visit to the developer dashboard creates it idempotently

 3. Mint your first key — from the Keys page, or in one API call (below)